 But in modern golf, there is far more to the average clubhead than meets the eye.
 Beneath the surface is the intricate turnings of sporting science.

-Take the Callaway Mavrik Driver, for instance, which we reviewed here.
+Take the Callaway Mavrik Driver, for instance.
 Within its clubhead, which is not much bigger than a human fist, lie three distinct technologies.

 The first is the ‘flash face’, which is essentially a sheet of metal that has been mapped out by the AI of a supercomputer, designed to offer game-changing ball speeds across the entirety of the face.
 The second is the Jailbreak technology, which consists of two internal bars connecting the sole to the crown, placed there to increase impact power off the face.
 The third is the Cyclone Aero Head Shape, with a specially shaped sole to optimize the aerodynamics.

 The attention to detail that must be required to make such a technical clubhead is, frankly, mind-boggling.
 And then, the clubhead must be attached to the shaft.
 And the assembly process of golf clubs is not just a matter of sticking parts together: each club part is individually handled and scrutinized for quality, before being welded together with the utmost care.